MarieLebh/deswomanUTIL/README.md

 ## 4) filterDESwoMAN.py
 Filter the output of [DESwoMAN](https://github.com/AnnaGrBio/DESWOMAN) to get a dataset of high confidence _de novo_ originated neORFs.
 It is important that you did the following steps before running:
 1) You ran DESwoMAN on one or multiple species.
+The output for each species needs to be in a separate folder with the full name (e.g. DmelZI or DsubFAL).
+This is also true when you only ran it for one species!
-2) You ran Orthofinder for all query species in your DESwoMAN runs and used the resulting neORFs to get Orthogroups
+2) You have a newick tree with all species (in- and outgroups) in your analysis (even if you also have populations this tree needs to contain 4 letter species ids).
+It is important that all internal nodes are named.
+Also no polytonies are allowed as this will lead to errors!
-3) You have a newick tree with all species (in- and outgroups) in your analysis
+3) Your samples have a four letter species id optionally followed by a sample id (if applicable) e.g. Dmel (for _Drosophila melanogaster_) or Hsap (for _Homo sapiens_).

-4) Your samples have a four letter species id optionally followed by a sample id (if applicable) e.g. Dmel (for _Drosophila melanogaster_) or Hsap (for _Homo sapiens_).
+- `--te_check` Blast against an TE database  (default = false)
 - `--te_db` Path to a fasta TE database of your organism (str)
 - `--te_cov` Blast coverage for TE search (float, default = 80)
 - `--te_idt` Percent identity for TE search (float, default = 80)